gpuweb/gpuweb/design/BufferOperations.md

 `GPUDevice.createBufferMapped` returns a buffer in the mapped state along with an write mapping representing the whole range of the buffer.
 `GPUDevice.createBufferMappedAsync` returns the same values as a promise and provides more opportunities for optimization in implementations of the API.

+These entry points do not require the `MAP_WRITE` usage to be specified.
+The `MAP_WRITE` usage may be specified if the buffer needs to be re-mappable later on.

 The mapping starts filled with zeros.

 ## Examples